lokalized/lokalized-java/README.md

 ### JSON Schema

-A JSON Schema for Lokalized strings files is packaged in the jar at `schema/lokalized-strings.schema.json` and is available in this repository at [src/main/resources/schema/lokalized-strings.schema.json](src/main/resources/schema/lokalized-strings.schema.json).
+A JSON Schema for Lokalized strings files is packaged in the jar at `schema/lokalized-strings.schema.json` and is available at [src/main/resources/schema/lokalized-strings.schema.json](https://github.com/lokalized/lokalized-java/blob/master/src/main/resources/schema/lokalized-strings.schema.json).

 The schema validates file structure, placeholder shapes, known language-form names, placeholder metadata, and alternatives.
 It does not parse alternative expression syntax or validate locale-specific plural completeness; those checks are performed by Lokalized when strings are loaded.